Tom Farndon: Death

-Tom Farndon was killed after a crash on 28 August 1935 whilst racing at the New Cross Stadium in a second half scratch race final.
+Farndon was killed after a crash on 28 August 1935 whilst racing at the New Cross Stadium in a second half scratch race final.
 He was involved in a collision with team-mate Ron Johnson, who clipped the safety fence and fell causing Farndon to crash into Johnson's bike.
 Farndon suffered a fractured skull and spine injury and was unconscious when he was transferred to the Miller General Hospital in Greenwich.
-Tom died two days later (on 30 August) in Miller General Hospital, Greenwich, without regaining consciousness.
+He died two days later (on 30 August) in Miller General Hospital, Greenwich, without regaining consciousness.

 Thousands lined the streets to see his funeral.
 An art deco memorial in the form of a motorbike racer, carved by local sculptor Richard Ormerod out of black granite stands at Tom's final resting place in St. Paul's Cemetery, Holbrook Lane, Coventry.

 Tom Farndon Memorial

 Between 1935 and 1961, the Tom Farndon Memorial was held on 11 occasions at the New Cross Stadium.
 The running of the memorial was abandoned after 1961 on the closure of New Cross.